Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 \subsection{Global harmonic TGWD}

-Among approximations in which the Gaussian has a flexible width, the least expensive but crudest one is the \emph{global harmonic TGWD}, in which the effective potential is given by the second-order Taylor expansion of $V$ about a fixed reference geometry $q_{\text{ref}}$:
+Among all thawed Gaussian approximations, the least expensive but crudest one is the \emph{global harmonic TGWD}, in which the effective potential is the second-order Taylor expansion of $V$ about a fixed reference geometry $q_{\text{ref}}$:

 This equation is not in the standard form (\ref{eq:V_eff}), which requires an expansion about the current center $q_{t}$ of the wavepacket; the coefficients $V_{j}$ of the standard form (\ref{eq:V_eff}) are obtained by evaluating derivatives $V_{\text{eff}}^{(j)}$ at $q_{t}$: